 One of the great things about side hustles is the endless possibilities.
 It doesn’t matter what skills of experience you have, what your schedule looks like, or where you live, there are plenty of opportunities available.

-Most of my experience with side hustles involves my hobbies (see my article How I Turned My Photography Hobby Into $1,138,610).
+Most of my experience with side hustles involves my hobbies.
 While I think turning a hobby into a money-making side hustle is a terrific option, another way to make some extra money is to use the skills you’ve developed through your job, or past jobs.

 Today I’d like to share an interview with Scott, who has some great experience with freelance marketing and consulting.
 Scott has used his existing abilities and experience to make good money outside of his full-time job.
 He’s used this side hustle to make over $40,000 to pay off student loans and to set a very solid base for his finances.

 Many of you reading this may already be familiar with Scott through his blog, Making Momentum.
 Since I launched Vital Dollar in February of 2018, I’ve had the pleasure of connecting with several other finance bloggers, and Scott is definitely one of them.

 In this interview, Scott shares from his experience as a freelancer, and now as a blogger.
 If you’re considering starting a side hustle, I think you’ll really enjoy Scott’s story.
 Even if your experience is in some other field aside from marketing, you could potentially apply the principles and take a similar approach to use the skills you’ve developed from your own line of work.